thedayheisooo/covfefe/index.md

       title: host a ooo-party
 faq:
   more_content: >-
-    Wow, you are a though supporter to handle and honestly, we are wondering if your time wouldn't be  better spent #resisting.
+    Wow, you are a tough supporter to handle and honestly, we are wondering if your time wouldn't be  better spent #resisting.
 But alright — I guess we are kind of interested in your thoughts and ideas so share them with us.